openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 However, an underscore character must not be the very first and the very last symbol of an integer literal.

 A floating-point literal is of type *float* if *float type suffix* is present and is of type *double* otherwise (type *number* is an alias to *double*).

-A :index:`compile-time error` occurs if a non-zero floating-point literal is too large for its type.
+A compile-time error occurs if a non-zero floating-point literal is too large for its type.

 A floating-point literal in variable and constant declarations can be implicitly converted to type *float* (see